I Can Just Get a Grant. Right?

 Types of funding

 There are a variety of funding opportunities for new and established businesses.
-The Federal Deposit Insurance Corporation puts out a nice guide to the variety of options available including various types of debt and equity funding.
+The Federal Deposit Insurance Corporation (FDIC) puts out a nice guide to the variety of options available including various types of debt and equity funding.

 Resources for Women, Minority, Veteran, and Disabled Owned Businesses If you belong to certain classifications of entrepreneur, you may be able to receive special assistance for your business endeavor.
 Specifically, the Herbert Henderson Office of Minority Affairs is committed to serving and assisting all underserved citizens across West Virginia and developing innovative ways to address issues affecting minority populations through conversation, education, leadership, and collaboration.
 Additionally, the U.S. Veterans Administration offers a variety of help for contracting with government entities and the U.S. Small Business Administration has additional assistance offerings.